 You don’t need to know the difference between alternating current and direct current or a meter and a gauge to find someone who does.
 Here’s exactly how to hire an electrician:

 - Attract qualified electricians with a well-written job description

 - Ask around and network to find additional candidates, if necessary

 - Find the right electrician by asking targeted interview questions

 1. Determine What Type of Electrician You Need

-Details and standards may differ, but the vast majority of states require electricians to obtain a license prior to working for pay.
+Details and standards may differ, but the vast majority of states require electricians to obtain a license before working for pay.
 In some states, including New York, professional licensure is handled at the county or city level.
 While some states have additional requirements for specializations, the main levels of licensure in most of the United States are:

 - Master.
-This requires additional experience and passage of an advanced examination, allowing electricians to supervise other electricians and take on more complicated projects.
+This requires additional experience and the passage of an advanced examination, allowing electricians to supervise other electricians and take on more complicated projects.

 You’ll also want to decide whether to hire a full-time, part-time, or freelance (contract) electrician.
 If your company has ongoing electrical needs or you’re in the business of providing electrician services, you’ll probably need a full-time electrician.
 However, it makes much more sense to hire a contract electrician instead if your electrical needs are sporadic.